 Marucci introduced LSU football to the “Seeker,” the first robotic quarterback in football, which allows the Tiger wide receivers to get unlimited reps any time of year without having to wear out the arm of a quarterback.

 As part of Marucci’s position, he utilizes his existing relationships to foster collaboration and bring awareness to LSU’s commitment to innovation in an effort to raise money to help support the program.
 In addition, he assists with the creation of a program to keep former student-athletes involved in LSU Athletics after the completion of their college careers.

-As the program’s director, Marucci oversees the athletic training operation for all 21 varsity sports, which includes supervising a staff of 13 full-time trainers, three nutrition staff members, and seven graduate assistants.
+As LSU’s Director of Athletic Training for 25 years, Marucci oversaw the training operation for all 21 varsity sports, which included supervising a staff of 13 full-time trainers, three nutrition staff members, and seven graduate assistants.

 Marucci served as an assistant athletic trainer at Florida State from 1988-96, a stint that included eight bowl trips with the Seminoles.
 While in Tallahassee, he also served as the host trainer for two NCAA regional baseball tournaments.

 Marucci graduated from West Virginia in 1986 with a bachelor’s degree in athletic training and then gained his master’s from Alabama in 1988, serving as a graduate assistant trainer for the Crimson Tide from 1986-88.
 He also worked with the Tampa Bay Buccaneers in 1987 and the Cleveland Browns in 1985.